Understanding SQL Injection

 2. How Does SQL Injection Work?

-SQL Injection attacks generally follow these three steps:
+SQL Injection attacks generally follow these steps:

 2.1 User Input